SUDIPKANDEL10/clientApp/README.md

 Step 8: Test and Debug
 Run the Application:
-Test form submissions, client listing, and detail view functionalities.
+Test form submissions, client listing functionalities.
 Debug and fix any issues.

 Step 9: Prepare for Deployment